Sustainable wedding flowers in Sussex | 7 simple eco-friendly ideas

 Photography by 1.
 Lauren Beth Photography 2.
 Emily Edgar Photography 3.
 Rosie Kelly Photography 4.
 Jasmine Andrews Photography 5.
 Lottie Topping Photography 6.
 Moments Captured Photography

-4. Reuse and repurpose your wedding flowers
+4. Reuse and repurpose your flowers

 Photos 1-6 bud vases and milk churns by Tara Coonan Photography from a summer wedding at Gote Barn in Sussex.
 View more here.
 Photos 7-12 ceremony aisle bowls and table centres by Lisa Devlin Photography from an autumn wedding at Pelham House in Lewes.

-5. Ditch the floral foam #nofloralfoam
+5. Avoid floral foam

 6. After your wedding day, the big clear up